What Are the Types of Dementia? Different Variations You Should Know

 This is another type of dementia, occurring in approximately 5 to 15 percent of cases.

-What’s happening within the brain: In this behavioral variant, higher than normal levels of proteins, such as tau, clog up two important areas of the brain: the frontal and temporal lobes.
-This may cause nerve cell damage that can lead to behavioral and personality changes such as lack of judgment, loss of inhibition, a disinterest in personal hygiene, as well as difficulty speaking and understanding words.
+What’s happening within the brain: In this behavioural variant, higher than normal levels of proteins, such as tau, clog up two important areas of the brain: the frontal and temporal lobes.
+This may cause nerve cell damage that can lead to behavioural and personality changes such as lack of judgment, loss of inhibition, a disinterest in personal hygiene, as well as difficulty speaking and understanding words.

 Who’s most at risk: Unlike other forms of dementia, such as Alzheimer’s, most people with frontotemporal dementia (FTD) are diagnosed at an earlier age, often in their 40s, 50s, or early 60s.
 FTD can also develop as early as the 20s.
 About a third of the time, it’s inherited, which is why genetic counseling and testing are available if you have a family history of FTD.

-To help understand how extreme behavioral changes can be, Dr. Small recalls a case of an obstetrician who may have experienced FTD after he started to sign his initials next to patients’ C-section scars.
-“The obstetrician had intact memory to perform surgery, but his altered personality led to behavioral problems and impaired judgment,” Dr. Small explains.
+To help understand how extreme behavioural changes can be, Dr. Small recalls a case of an obstetrician who may have experienced FTD after he started to sign his initials next to patients’ C-section scars.
+“The obstetrician had intact memory to perform surgery, but his altered personality led to behavioural problems and impaired judgment,” Dr. Small explains.